 Through the process of normal evolution, it is expected that expansion, deletion or modification to this document may occur.
-This Recommended Standard is therefore subject to CCSDS document management and change control procedures, as defined in the Procedures Manual for the Consultative Committee for Space Data Systems.
+This Recommended Standard is therefore subject to CCSDS document management and change control procedures, as defined in the Procedures Manual for the Consultative Committee for Space Data Systems Organization and Processes for the Consultative Committee for Space Data Systems.
 Current versions of CCSDS documents are maintained at the CCSDS Web site: